liodegar/log-file-parser/README.md

 2. Parse each line into a Java object.

-3. Filter the retrieved the data.
+3. Filter the retrieved data.

 4. Log all the result records.
-This functionality is sending these records to the STDOUT console, but if it is required to redirect them to a specific file, these can be easily achieve by adding another appender in the lo4j.properties file.
+This functionality sends these records to the STDOUT console, but if it is required to redirect them to a specific file, these can be easily achieve by adding another appender in the lo4j.properties file.

 5. Save all the result records in the defined MySQL DB instance.